Subscribe to Here’s the Deal, our politics

 Self-deprecation is a way to admit your faults without letting them define you.
 It's also a way to stay balanced.
 You need to leave room for humility.
 We all need to acknowledge that we're going to try our hardest, and, even so, we will sometimes come up short.

 Only humor lets you have both doubt and self-confidence simultaneously.
-And laughing at yourself takes the pressure off everyone around you There are no grownups.
-There’s just us.
+And laughing at yourself takes the pressure off everyone around you, because, when we're kids, we think the world is run by these perfect grownups.
+But then we get older, and we learn the truth: There are no grownups.
+There's just us.

 And we're not perfect.
 We stumble, and we come up short, and we black out in front of presidents.